pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 storage of film are: (a) storage in cans;
 (b) storage on reels; (c) storage in a cartridge; (d) storage in partitioned boxes.
-The cans, such as those sold by the Jam Handy Company of Chicago at $3.00 per&nbsp;{%- include columnbreak.html canvas=324 col=2 -%}&nbsp;100, are small tin pill boxes.
+The cans, such as those sold by the Jam Handy Company of Chicago at $3.00 per {% include columnbreak.html canvas=324 col=2 %} 100, are small tin pill boxes.
 They keep each short length of film in place, but they offer no protection to the ends, edges or surface of the film.
 The reels provided